J&J moves to limit impact of Reuters report on asbestos in Baby Powder

 A Monday full-page ad from J&J — headlined “Science.
 Not sensationalism.” — ran in newspapers including The New York Times and The Wall Street Journal.
 The ad asserted that J&J has scientific evidence its talc is safe and beneficial to use.
 “If we had any reasons to believe our talc was unsafe, it would be off our shelves,” the ad said.

-“Since tests for asbestos in talc were first developed, J&J’s Baby Powder has never contained asbestos,” Gorsky said in the video.
+“Since tests for asbestos in talc were first developed, J&J’s Baby Powder has never contained asbestos,” Gorsky said in the video here.
 He added that regulators “have always found our talc to be asbestos-free.”

 A Reuters spokeswoman on Monday said the agency “stands by its reporting.”